This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Cases where annual sales have reached 300 million yen are achievable

-Store product lineup and sales promotion methods
+Product composition and sales promotion methods for store utilization

 A supplier's perfect strategy that increased sales 30 times in 5 years